Skip to main content

 board-fill parses todo.md, classifies each item (feature / bug / refactor / migration / test), groups items into epics, builds a dependency DAG, and marks ready items as status:ready on the board.

-For backlog hygiene later: /hatch3r-board-groom surfaces stale items, priority imbalances, and decomposition candidates.
+For backlog hygiene later: invoke the hatch3r-board-groom skill — it surfaces stale items, priority imbalances, and decomposition candidates.

 Step 7 — Pick up work